11th September 2023 - 16 min read

 Interest rate: Tiered, up to 2.50% p.a.

-Launched at the end of 2018, the nuon Account by OCBC is a savings account that allows you to split your funds into two sections, the Spend Pot and the Save Pot.
+The OCBC Flex Account has undergone a few rebranding efforts before settling on its current version; it was initially known as the nuon Account before being renamed as the OCBC FRANK Account, and then finally the Flex Account.
+Despite the change in name, the account’s earning mechanics pretty much remained somewhat the same – it allows you to split your funds into two sections, the Spend Pot and the Save Pot.
 The Spend Pot works like an ordinary savings account which you can withdraw funds from, whereas the Save Pot comes with a higher interest rate and is designed to encourage saving.

-The Spend Pot earns you 0.30% p.a. in interest whereas money in your Save Pot earns you 1.80% p.a..
-Money in your Save Pot has to be moved back to your Spend Pot before you can use it for withdrawals, payment, and so on, which can easily be done via the OCBC Mobile Banking app.
+The Spend Pot earns you 0.30% p.a. in interest whereas money in your Save Pot (a minimum of RM20) in your Save Pot earns you a bonus of 1.90% p.a. on top of the 0.30% p.a. base rate.
+Money in your Save Pot has to be moved back to your Spend Pot before you can use it for withdrawals, payment, and so on, which can easily be done via the OCBC mobile banking app.
 There is no lock-in period or withdrawal penalty for the Save Pot.

-Moreover, the OCBC nuon Account’s debit card has a very valuable offering for overseas transactions: there are 0% bank mark-ups for foreign transactions or online spend in foreign currencies using the OCBC nuon Debit Card.
+Moreover, the OCBC Flex Account’s debit card has a very valuable offering for overseas transactions: there are 0% bank mark-ups for foreign transactions or online spend in foreign currencies using the OCBC Flex Debit Card.

 All savings account listed here are insured by PIDM for up to RM250,000, which means that in the event the bank goes bankrupt, your savings account with that bank is insured and can be claimed up to RM250,000.

 In addition, there are a few other savings accounts with competitive interest rates that are not listed here.
-We omitted these as the requirements to unlock those rates are complicated – the ones mentioned here are straight forward, and the requirements are clearly spelt out.
-But if you do find a savings account with better rates than those listed here, let us know!
+We omitted these as the requirements to unlock those rates are complicated – the ones mentioned here are straight forward, and the requirements are clearly spelled out.
+There are also some that are by-invitation only.
+That said, if you do find a savings account with better rates than those listed here, let us know!